rescript-lang/bucklescript.github.io/website/blog/2020-05-06-exception-encoding.md

 In the native backend, the stacktrace handling mechanism is different from JS.
 In JS VM, the stacktrace is collected immediately when an Error object is thrown, while in native, such data is not attached to the exception object at all, stacktrace collecting in native is highly coupled with runtime support.

-So, to preserve a clear stacktrace we need change the encoding of the exception in ReasonML to better fit JS use case, this is part of our on-going work to choose optimal encoding for all ReasonML data types.
+So, to preserve a clear stacktrace we need change the encoding of the exception in ReasonML to better fit JS use case, this is part of our on-going work to choose the optimal encoding for all ReasonML data types.

 ## What's the classical ReasonML exception encoding?